 - 2. The composition of the REF Working Group shall be: - i.
 Director of Research, Innovation and Enterprise (RIE) (Chair) - ii.
-Research Programmes and Development Manager - iii.
+Head of Research Office - iii.
 School Research Leads or nominated School Unit of Assessment Champions to be appointed by the School Deans in consultation with the Director of RIE - iv.
 An early career researcher